Wiregrass (region): History

 Ancestors of the Creek Nation were the first humans in the Wiregrass region and retained control of the area until they were forced to cede most of the territory to the United States in the 1814 Treaty of Fort Jackson.
 The first white settlers were cattle drovers who took advantage of the wiregrass sprouting earlier than other fodder to feed their semi-wild herds.

 Geography

 Originally, the wiregrass region touched twenty-three counties from Savannah to the Chattahoochee River.
 The current region stretches approximately from just below Macon, Georgia and follows the Fall Line west to Montgomery, Alabama.
-From there it turns south and runs to approximately Washington County, Florida in the northern panhandle.
-From there it runs east, roughly making its southern boundary along Interstate 10 to Lake City, Florida.
-From there it turns north, roughly following the Suwannee River back into Georgia and along the western fringes of the Okefenokee Swamp.
-From here it runs due north back to Macon.
+It then turns south and runs to approximately Washington County, Florida in the northern panhandle.
+From there it runs east, roughly making its southern boundary along Interstate 10 to Lake City, Florida before turning north, roughly following the Suwannee River back into Georgia and along the western fringes of the Okefenokee Swamp and then running due north back to Macon.